Tetanus vaccine: History

 The first vaccine for passive immunology was discovered by a group of German scientists under the leadership of Emil von Behring in 1890.

 The first inactive tetanus toxoid was discovered and produced in 1924.
 A more effective adsorbed version of the vaccine, created in 1938, was proven to be successful when it was used to prevent tetanus in the military during World War II.
 DTP/DTwP (which is the combined vaccine for diphtheria, tetanus, and pertussis) was first used in 1948, and was continued until 1991, when it was replaced with an acellular form of the pertussis vaccine due to safety concerns.
 Half of those who received the DT(w)P vaccine had redness, swelling, and pain around the injection site, which convinced researchers to find a replacement vaccine.

 Two new vaccines were launched in 1992.
 These combined tetanus and diphtheria with acellular pertussis (TDaP or DTaP), which could be given to adolescents and adults (as opposed to previously when the vaccine was only given to children).

+Research

+Recombinant vaccine

+The production of tetanus toxoid is laborious and prone to potency variation.
+Recombinant protein technology allows a protein to be mass produced in a transgenic microbe in a more standardized way.
+A Chinese recombinant tetanus vaccine, which contained the immunogenic Hc domain of the toxin, finished phase 1/2 trial in 2021.
+The Hc domain is responsible for binding to neuronal cells but cannot elicit damage on its own.